 If the number of Chinese tourists is increasing in the world, it also increases within China’s borders.
-And more and more of them are attracted by an original form of tourism, born in the mid-1980s: The “red tourism”!
+And more and more of them are attracted by an original form of tourism, born in the mid-1980s: “red tourism”!

-But what is the “Red Tourism”?
+What is the “Red Tourism”?

 Red tourism is not new in China.
 There are a lot of « red sites » all around China including Mao Zedong’s birthplace in Shaoshan for example.

 The primary goal of this kind of tourism is to boost patriotism and make people support more and more the Chinese Communist Party more.
 And it works very well as the Chinese are loving this kind of tourism and the number of people who booked this kind of visit increased.

 in 2022 on Ctrip, China’s top travel service platform, ticket purchases for red tourist destinations climbed five times a month over month in June, with local and quick journeys to red tourist destinations being preferred by roughly 88 percent of these travelers.
 Also, during the summer break, searches for the keyword “red tourism” on Mafengwo, a Chinese social networking site, and travel agency, soared by 300 percent.